Canon de 155 C modèle 1917 Schneider: Germany

-Exactly how many howitzers were captured by Germany in the early years of World War II is not known, but Germany sold a number to Finland, reinforced the Atlantic Wall with 100, and equipped second-line infantry and static divisions based in France such as the 331st, 709th, 711th, and the 716th.
+Exactly how many howitzers were captured by Germany in the early years of World War II is not known, but Germany sold 166 howitzers to Finland, reinforced the Atlantic Wall with one hundred, and equipped second-line infantry and static divisions based in France such as the 331st, 709th, 711th, and the 716th.
+Some howitzers were also used in North Africa by the Deutsches Afrika Korps.

 Greece

-Greece had a total of 96 howitzers when the Greco-Italian War began in October 1940.
+Greece had a total of ninety-six howitzers when the Greco-Italian War began in October 1940.
 They were assigned to the corps-level heavy artillery battalions.
 Italy seized them after Greece surrendered in May 1941.

 Italy

-Italy captured 8 during the Battle of France and 96 from Greece during the Balkan Campaign and placed them into service as the Obice da 155/14 PB.
-Howitzer seized by Germany after Italy's surrender in 1943 were placed into service as the 15.5 cm sFH 414(i).
+Italy captured eight during the Battle of France and ninety-six from Greece during the Balkan Campaign and placed them into service as the Obice da 155/14 PB.
+Howitzers seized by Germany after Italy's surrender in 1943 were placed into service as the 15.5 cm s.FH.
+414(i).

+Lithuania

+The Lithuanian army was equipped with 155mm Schneider howitzers during the first half of the twentieth century.

 Philippines

 At the time of the American entry into World War II resulting from Japanese attacks in December 1941, the Philippines was an American colony and its military was armed by the US.
-The colonial army's heavy field artillery unit, the 301st FA Regiment which fought in Bataan, was equipped with GPFs and two 155 mm howitzers—which were reportedly fitted with wooden wheels.
+The colonial army's heavy field artillery unit, the 301st FA Regiment which fought in Bataan, was equipped with GPFs and two 155 mm howitzers.
 These American-made French-designed artillery pieces arrived in the Philippines on 14 October 1941, along with fifty halftracks fitted with 75 mm guns.
-Although the Japanese are confirmed to have used captured GPFs against the Americans when they returned to the Philippines, their use of captured 155 mm howitzers remains unconfirmed.
-One howitzer, which is fitted with a modified straight shield and a non-standard barrel, survived the war and is on permanent static display at the Philippine Military Academy.
+One howitzer survived the war and is on permanent static display at the Philippine Military Academy.
+It is fitted with a modified straight shield and a non-standard barrel, which resembles the tube of a Japanese Type 91 10 cm Howitzer.
+It appears to have a barrel sleeve.

 Poland

 C17S howitzers were used by the Polish allied Blue Army in France, which returned to Poland after the end of World War I. Poland acquired a number of howitzers from France then, and it became Polish main heavy howitzer during the Polish–Soviet War 1919–1921.
 They designated it as the 155 mm haubica wz.
 1917 (howitzer 1917 pattern).
 In October 1920 there were 206 of them.
 Other orders followed, and Poland bought a license as well.
-Some 44 were manufactured in late 1930s in Zakłady Starachowickie in Starachowice.
+Some forty-four were manufactured in late 1930s in Zakłady Starachowickie in Starachowice.
 340 were in service in September 1939 when the Germans invaded.
 It was the only heavy howitzer in Polish Army in 1939.
-Each of 30 Polish active infantry divisions had a horse-drawn heavy artillery detachment with three 155 mm howitzers and three 105 mm guns (they were absent in reserve divisions).
+Each of thirty Polish active infantry divisions had a horse-drawn heavy artillery detachment with three 155 mm howitzers and three 105 mm guns (they were absent in reserve divisions).
 There were also twelve heavy artillery detachments of C-in-C reserve, each with twelve howitzers in three four-gun batteries.
 The rest were in reserve.
-Captured Polish howitzers were taken into German service as the 15.5 cm sFH 17(p).
+Captured Polish howitzers were taken into German service as the 15.5 cm s.FH.
+17(p).
 None were used in Poland after the war.